Arachni/arachni-rpc-em/README.md

 ## Usage

-Check out the files in the <i>examples/</i> directory, they go through everything in great detail.
-The tests under `spec/arachni/rpc/` cover everything too so they can probably help you out.
+The files in the `examples/` directory go through everything in great detail.
+Also, the tests under `spec/arachni/rpc/` cover everything too so they can provide you with hints.

 ## Installation